UnrealMultiple/TShockPlugin/src/AutoFish/README_EN.md

 ## Update Log

 ```
+v1.3.4
+Supplement the code omitted in v1.3.2

+v1.3.3
+using LazyAPI

 v1.3.2
 - Attempted to fix the server crash bug that occurred when the bait quantity was 1.